 The proposed categorisation of Crown land in Phillips Park as Sportsground, Park and General Community Use was approved by DPE-NSW Crown Lands in July 2023.
 These initial categorisations of Phillips Park, noted in existing Plans of Management, were reviewed and this site-specific plan now includes the categories of Sportsground, General Community Use and Park to best reflect the current and future uses of Phillips Park.

-Figure 9 shows the proposed categorisation of community and Crown land in Phillips Park.
+Figure 9 shows the categorisation of Crown land in Phillips Park.